 Upon adoption of the standard on January 1, 2019, we recorded $1,339,569 of right of use assets and $1,417,435 of lease-related liabilities, with the difference charged to accumulated deficit at that date.

 For the three and six months ended June 30, 2019, the Companys lease cost consist of the following components, each of which is included in costs and expenses within the Companys consolidated statements of operations:

 The fair value hierarchy has three levels based on the inputs used to determine fair value, which are as follows:

-Cash and cash equivalents were the only asset measured at fair value on a recurring basis by the Company at September 30, 2018 and December 31, 2017 and is considered to be Level 1.
+Cash was the only asset measured at fair value on a recurring basis by the Company at June 30, 2019 and December 31, 2018 and is considered to be Level 1.

 Step 1: Identify the contract(s) with a customer.

 Step 2: Identify the performance obligations in the contract.